Dan013577947/weather_data_project/README.md

 ## Key Features
 - Scheduled ETL pipeline using Airflow (PythonOperator & DockerOperator)
 - Data transformation and modeling with dbt
-- Automated daily aggregation of weather metrics
+- Automated hourly, daily, monthly and yearly aggregation of weather metrics
 - Containerized using Docker and Docker Compose
 - Displayed the final output using Superset